- How should I vote?

 - Counting votes

-Votes from each ballot are assigned to its highest-ranked candidate, constrained as follows:
+Votes from each ballot are assigned to its highest-ranked remaining candidate, constrained as follows:

-- Each candidate has a prescribed maximum number of votes per ballot, initially equal to the total number per ballot.
+- Each remaining candidate has a prescribed maximum number of votes per ballot, initially equal to P. For example, if the maximum of one’s first choice is P-1, then the ballot would count P-1 for the first choice, and 1 for the second choice.

-- A ballot that cannot be assigned is counted for "none of these".
+- Ballots that cannot count votes to any remaining candidate are counted for “none of these”.

 - Maximum reduction